jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 If the manifest file (`manifest.yml`) didn't specify a host or other parameter, you can define them by adding cf commands to the Bluemix script.
 The cf command deploys applications to Cloud Foundry-based platforms such as Bluemix.
 For more information, [see Getting Started with cf v6][24].

+Leave the other settings as they are and click **SAVE**.

-Click **SAVE**.
-On the Pipeline page, click **Request Build**.
+On the Pipeline page, click the play button at the top of the Build stage.

 ![Clicking Request Build on configured Pipeline][23]

 Your project is queued to build.
 When the build is completed, your app automatically is queued for deployment to Bluemix.
 You can observe its status from this page and open the app when it's deployed.

-To open the app, click its name.
-If you want to see your app's Bluemix dashboard, click the deployment box in your space:
+To open the app, click its URL on the Deploy to dev tile.
+If you want to see your app's Bluemix dashboard, click its name:

 ![Ready to click to Bluemix from Pipeline][10]